 Unlike traditional e-commerce platforms, Raremarq integrates social engagement, auctions, and live interactions, making it a unique destination for enthusiasts.
 We aim to provide one of one experiences.

-The original brand lacked visual consistency and didn't reflect the warmth or premium feel we wanted to foster.
-My goal was to lead the rebranding of the platform to better align with our community's values and support future scalability.
+The original brand lacked visual consistency and didn't reflect the warmth or premium feel we wanted for the brand.
+My goal was to lead the rebranding of the platform to better align with our community's values and support future scalability as our current design was built on whatever we had to get the product live.

-Users described it as “bland” and “uninspiring,” which limited brand trust and failed to convey the creative spirit of our artist-focused platform.
-The sparse color use and inconsistent visual hierarchy made it difficult to distinguish between content types or create a sense of brand identity.
+Users described it as “bland” and “uninspiring,” which limited brand trust and failed to convey the “premium” feeling of one-of-one products we had on the platforms.
+Raremarq had artists like Frank Cho & Artgerm which are some of the top comic artists in the space.
+The sparse color use and inconsistent visual hierarchy made very it difficult to distinguish between content types or have a brand identity.

 As our team scaled and our valuation approached $10M, a common theme emerged from investor conversations: the product looked too early-stage.

 Every VC we spoke with emphasized the need for a more cohesive, premium visual identity to match the product's ambition and traction.
-Without a scalable design system or strong branding foundation, it became increasingly difficult to build new features that felt unified or compelling.
+Without a scalable design system or strong branding foundation, it became increasingly difficult to build new features.

-I became deeply involved in the rebranding process — providing design feedback to the external studio shaping the new brand direction, then leading the full rollout across our platform.
-My work focused on translating a new visual identity into a flexible, scalable product experience that aligned with both investor expectations and our creative community's values.
+I provided feedback to the external studio shaping the new brand direction.
+I then lead the full rollout across our platform.
+My work focused on translating a new visual identity into a flexible, scalable product experience that aligned with both investor expectations and our users.

 We started by crafting three types of mood boards focusing on community, artistic value, and premium.